How To Register a Business Name in the UK: A Comprehensive Guide

 The statement of capital is a document that outlines the share responsibility of a limited company, including the number of shares of each type and their cumulative value.
 There is no upper limit of shares a company can possess, but it is important to carefully consider the distribution of shares to ensure a fair and balanced ownership structure of the company.

-7 Get a Certificate of Incorporation
+7 Get a certificate of incorporation

-Proof of your company’s legal registration comes in the form of a certificate of incorporation.
-You can access this via the Companies House website by searching for your company's registered name or number, selecting filing history, and scrolling to the bottom of the page to locate the filing that states ‘Incorporation’.
+A certificate of incorporation serves as essential proof of your company's legal existence and compliance with regulations.
+You can access it via the Companies House website by searching for your company's name or number, selecting filing history, and scrolling to the bottom of the page to locate the filing that states ‘Incorporation'.

-8 Pay the Company Formation Fees
+8 Pay the company formation fees

 Registering with Companies House

-Registering with Companies House ensures your legal entity is recognised and compliant with UK regulations while also protecting your business' registered name and solidifying your brand identity in the marketplace.
+Companies House is the UK's registrar of companies, responsible for registering business names.
+To register your company name, you must provide the official SIC code and business address.
+Registering with Companies House ensures your legal entity is recognised and compliant with UK regulations while also protecting your registered name and solidifying your brand in the marketplace.

-Protecting Your Business Name
+Protecting Your Company Name

-One way to protect your business name is by registering it as a trademark.
+One way to protect your company name is by registering it as a trademark.
 Complete a trademark application form and submit it to the UK Intellectual Property Office (IPO) along with the relevant documents and fees – this will help you get the process started.

-Other measures to secure the business names include purchasing the domain name, creating social media profiles, and setting up a Google Business Profile.
+Other measures to secure the company names include purchasing the domain name, creating social media profiles, and setting up a Google Business Profile.
 By taking these steps, you can ensure that your registered name remains unique and associated exclusively with your company.

 Summary